-a.
-General d description of the site [help]

-(circle one): Flat, rolling, hilly, steep slopes, mountainous,

-other Not applicable
+1. Earth General description of the site [help] ircle one): Flat, rolling, hilly, steep slopes, mountainous, other Not applicable b.

-- b.
 What is the steepest slope on the site (approximate percent slope)?
-Not applicable, the proposal is a non-project action - c.
-What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
-If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.
-Not applicable - d.
+Not applicable, the proposal is a non-project action C. What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
+If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal resemoving any of these soils.
+Not applicable d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe.
-Not applicable - e.
+If so describe.
+Not applicable

+- e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.
 Not applicable - f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe.
-Not applicable - g.
+Not applicable - a.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?
 Not applicable - h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any: Not applicable a.
-What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
-If any, generally describe and give approximate quantities if known.
-Not applicable, the proposal is a nonproject action.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any: Not applicable whether the proposal results in